 - We believe in providing a safe, transparent, respectful and inclusive work environment and attractive development opportunities for all our employees.

 - We are committed to attracting women to all our departments.

 - We aim to have approximately 50% female representation at all levels, including management team and board level, by 2030.

 - We are committed to fair compensation and equal pay for work of equal value.

 - We are committed to offering career opportunities.

 - We are committed to focusing our work and efforts on the role of women as the driving force behind the economy and value creation in the energy industry and on the African continent.

 - We are committed to sharing best practices with our clients and partners to implement and develop a strong inclusive agenda that will faciliate the participation of women in the energy industry across Africa.

 As an interface between Germany and the African continent, one of our most important goals is to give female entrepreneurs a voice and thus promote women to participate in the German-African dialogue.

 “Despite the rapidly growing number of working women in the last decades, there is still a big gab.
 There are still many industries where women are severely under represented, espcially at the management level.”, said Jessica Stang, Community Manager of GABF.
 “It is therefore extremly to have women in leadership positions.
-They serve as important role models for yung women and pave the way for successfull carrers.
+They serve as important role models for young women and pave the way for successfull carriers.
 Especially in strongly male-dominated industries, such as the energy sector, it is of great importance that female managers are equally represented in order to promote a more diverse portfolio of up and coming talents,” says Stang.

 144 signatories, including 118 organisations, 13 partners and 13 governments support this project.
 Equal by 30 is managed and based by Natural Resources Canada, a department of the Canadian government.